-Activities: Activities have included initial work on mapping, historical data collection, identification of farm operators for interviews and field survey locations, and consultation.
+Activities: Activities included initial work on mapping, historical data collection, identification of farm operators for interviews and field survey locations, and consultation.

-- Mapping: A map was created overlaying aerial orthophotography data and Agricultural Land Reserve (ALR) areas over the 5km study area boundary for the wildlife habitate utilization monitoring area.
-This map titled: "Wildlife Habitat Utilization Monitoring Area Identification Map" is included at the end of Appendix A. - Historical data review: BC Hydro has requested historical data on the extent and severity of wildlife damage to crops and stored livestock feed from the BC Ministry of Agriculture's Wildlife Damage Compensation Program relevant to the Peace River Region, and specifically within 5 km of the reservoir.
-Ongoing communication is in progress between BC Hydro and Ministry of Agriculture on this information.
+- Mapping: A map was created overlaying aerial orthophotography data and Agricultural Land Reserve (ALR) areas over the 5km study area boundary for the wildlife habitat utilization monitoring area.
+This map titled: "Wildlife Habitat Utilization Monitoring Area Identification Map" is included at the end of Appendix A. - Historical data review: BC Hydro requested historical data on the extent and severity of wildlife damage to crops and stored livestock feed from the B.C.
+Ministry of Agriculture's Wildlife Damage Compensation Program relevant to the Peace River Region, and specifically within 5 km of the reservoir.
+The information received was reviewed.
+Additional more detailed and site specific information will be requested.

-- Identification of farm operators for interview participation and field survey locations: The "Wildlife Habitat Utilization Monitoring Area Identification Map" identifies cultivated areas and farm yard areas, and agricultural land reserve areas within the 5km study area to assist in identifying and inviting farm operators to participate in annual interviews and field surveys.
-Selection of locations for field surveys and selection of operators to be interviewed may also be based in part on historical crop loss information and on reports of current crop loss or losses within feed storage areas.
+- Identification of farm operators for interview participation and field survey locations.
+The "Wildlife Habitat Utilization Monitoring Area Identification Map" identifies cultivated areas and farm yard areas, and agricultural land reserve areas within the 5km study area to assist in identifying and inviting farm operators to participate in annual interviews and field surveys.
+Selection of locations for field surveys and selection of operators to be interviewed may also be based in part on historical crop loss information and on reports of current crop loss or losses within feed storage areas. - Consultation: Regional agricultural producers and associations were invited to participate in consultation regarding the Framework for the Agricultural Mitigation and Compensation Plan and the draft Agricultural Mitigation and Compensation Plan.
+Comments were reviewed to identify any wildlife impacts on agriculture.
+Information on wildlife impact was retained and applied to this monitoring plan as relevant.

 During the program establishment phase there are limited results or analysis required.
-In years one and two of the plan, annual reports will provide a summary of activities including baseline data review, selection of monitoring sites for field surveys, preparation for farm operator interviews.
-Wildife compensation program information from Ministry of Agriculture will be analyzed upon receipt.
+Year 1 and Year 2 annual reports provide a summary of activities including baseline data review, selection of monitoring sites for field surveysn and preparation for farm operator interviews.
+Wildlife compensation program information from the Ministry of Agriculture will be analyzed upon receipt.